top of page

 Runaways Season 3

-It's the Nico Minoru show now & it works.
-Elizabeth Hurley's Morgan Le Fay brings some much needed campy comics charm, along with Agents of SHEILD's tacky Darkhold & Cloak and Dagger's Dark(force) Dimension.
+It's the Nico Minoru show now and it works.
+Elizabeth Hurley's Morgan Le Fay brings some needed campy comics charm, along with Agents of SHEILD's tacky Darkhold and Cloak and Dagger's Dark(force) Dimension.
 The phone plot was a little too on the nose though.

 Premiere: Dec 13, 2019